 The new Can You Crowdsource a Better School Environment? computer science project is the second project at Science Buddies that uses MIT's App Inventor as a programming environment for app development.
 In the new crowdsourcing project, students use App Inventor to create an app to encourage members of a community (like a school) to all work together to accomplish something.

-To explore App Inventor further, see the Staying Healthy with Personal Medicine Apps science project.
+To explore App Inventor further, see the Building Personal Medicine Apps to Help Patients science project.
 The project guides students in programming a reminder app using MIT App Inventor.

 You Might Also Enjoy These Related Posts:

 - 10 Reasons to Do the Rubber Band Car Engineering Challenge

 - Black History Month - Learn More About these 38 Scientists for Black History Month!

 - 25+ Coding Projects for Beginners and Beyond

 - Diabetes Science Projects - Fostering Diabetes Awareness through Student STEM

 - Native American Scientists and Engineers--Native American Heritage Month in Science Class